Parnas, former Ukraine fixer, shows up outside Trump trial

 Earlier this month, Parnas handed over text messages and other correspondence that detailed his efforts to work with Trump’s personal attorney, Rudy Giuliani, to get Ukraine to announce that it would open a corruption investigation of former Vice President Joe Biden, a leading Democratic candidate in the 2020 presidential election.

-Parnas is seeking leniency as he faces federal charges for allegedly funneling money to a pro-Trump election committee. [nL2N26V23N]
+Parnas is seeking leniency as he faces federal charges for allegedly funneling money to a pro-Trump election committee.

-Giuliani has distanced himself from Parnas, and Trump says he did not know him, despite photographs showing the two men together and a recording of Trump bantering about golf and Ukraine with Parnas and other guests at a private dinner at the Trump Hotel. [nL1N29V00D]
+Giuliani has distanced himself from Parnas, and Trump says he did not know him, despite photographs showing the two men together and a recording of Trump bantering about golf and Ukraine with Parnas and other guests at a private dinner at the Trump Hotel.

-Writing by Andy Sullivan,; Editing by Ross Colvin and Alistair Bell
+Writing by Andy Sullivan; Editing by Ross Colvin and Alistair Bell